-Duck or goose prosciutto is an old Italian tradition that originated, as best I can tell, in the country’s Jewish community, for whom regular prosciutto was forbidden.
+Duck prosciutto (or goose prosciutto) is an old Italian tradition that originated, as best I can tell, in the country’s Jewish community, for whom regular pork prosciutto was forbidden.

 Some recipes, especially those around Venice and Friuli, cure the leg and thigh of large geese, while others stick to the breast meat.
 Either way, the result, when done right, creates a dark, rich, almost funky cut of meat that really stands out on a charcuterie plate.